 # 3 – Tell Her No

-The final three songs on our top 10 songs from The Zombies list were tough to choose in order.
+The final three songs on our top 10 songs from The Zombies list were tough to choose.
 These three songs defined the sound of the 1960s in so many ways.
-“Tell Her No,” was released in December of 1964.
-It reached the number sis+ position on the U.S. Billboard Hot 100 in 1964.
+“Tell Her No,” released in December 1964, reached the number six position on the U.S. Billboard Hot 100 in 1964.

 # 2 – She’s Not There

-The song that started it all for the band.
-“She’s Not There,” was released as a single in 1964.
+“She’s Not There” is the song that started it all for the band.
+“She’s Not There” was released as a single in 1964.
 It reached the number 2 position on the Billboard Hot 100.
 It hit number one on the Cashbox charts in the U.S. The song “She’s Not There.” was written by Rod Argent.
 In interviews, Rod Argent was quoted as saying that it was a John Lee Hooker song that inspired the lyrics to “She’s Not There.”
-Thirteen years later after the song was released in 1964, the band Santana had a top twenty hit with it in 1977.
+Thirteen years after the song was released in 1964, the band Santana had a top twenty hit with it in 1977.

 # 1 – Time Of The Season